tiepdotme/samwize.com/_posts/2020-05-22-wrapping-uiview-and-uiviewcontroller-in-swiftui.markdown

 ## Wrapping UIViewController

 It is very similar for wrapping a `UIViewController`.
-In all the code that has a "-UIView", replace it with "-UIViewController" 🤓
+In all the code that has a "-UIView", replace it with "-UIViewController". 🤓